Perfectly Snug Smart Topper Review ()

 Unbox, center it with plugs toward the head, connect each side, and use the side buttons to start.
 The mesh sits you a touch higher and slightly firms the feel if your mattress is plush.

 August nights in the mid-70s indoors were the stress test.
 I ran a schedule that front-loaded cooling the first two cycles and tapered at 4am.
-Instead of cranking the whole-home AC, airflow kept skin temp stable and sweat at bay.
+I monitor my heart health closely, and keeping my core temp down kept my HRV stable through the night.

 Winter warmups and foot-zone heat